We currently have 3 areas of focus:

 Phase 3

-Building upon these discoveries, 4E is developing small molecule MNK inhibitors into next-generation drugs for the treatment of migraine.
-We are currently evaluating our MNK inhibitors in animal models of migraine.
+Building upon these discoveries, 4E is developing small molecule MNK inhibitors into next generation drugs for the treatment of migraine.
+4ET2124 has been selected as a clinical candidate for the treatment of migraine pain, with 4ET2104 positioned as backup.
+Both compounds have excellent in vitro safety profiles and are efficacious across multiple animal models of migraine.

 Acute Pain